 Toggle: English / Spanish

-If it leaks through to a part of the intestines, it is called an entero-enteral fistula.
+- Leaks that go through to a part of the intestines are called entero-enteral fistulas.

 Entero-enteral fistula; Enterocutaneous fistula; Fistula - gastrointestinal

 Most gastrointestinal fistulas occur after surgery.
 Other causes include:

 - Inflammatory bowel disease (most often Crohn's disease)